zciccs3/AMLS_assignment22_23/README.md

 ## How to start

-To start running this project, a brief guidance is summarised in [Guidance]()
+A brief guidance is summarised in [Guidance](https://github.com/zciccs3/-zciccs3-AMLS_assignment22_23/blob/main/Guidance.md) for users to follow.
+It contains how to install the required packages and how to run the code to finish these tasks from the very beginning.
+Please read this file in detail if further support and guidance are needed.